-- Courses that are not listed in the sections above but do relate health, low-resource settings, foreign-born populations, economics, community development, and similar topics may be considered for certificate credit, if your final deliverable focuses on an aspect of global health.
-For example, in a course on international economic development, an appropriate final deliverable would be a literature review on the economic impact of HIV/AIDS in South Africa.
+- Courses must relate to health, low-resource settings, foreign-born populations, economics, community development, and similar topics to be considered for certificate credit and your main projects/assignments should focus on an aspect of global health.
+For example, in a course on international economic development, an appropriate term paper would be a literature review on the economic impact of HIV/AIDS in South Africa.

 - Students may also tailor a practicum, thesis, or individual learning course to relate to global health and to be considered for Certificate credit.